nate-hunter/xml-csv-api/README.md

 ## TECHNOLOGY USED:
 - Vagrant
+- Python virtual environment (venv)
+- Django
+- Django Restframework

-### Setting up a Vagrant file and connecting to a Vagrant Box
+### To set up a Vagrant file and connect to a Vagrant Box:
 In terminal:
 ```bash
 	$ vagrant init ubuntu/bionic64